tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ### Access a blob in a container by name

-* It's okay for now if a blob with that name does not exist yet in the container created in the previous step.
+* The string parameter of the GetBlockBlobReference method is the name of a blob in your Azure storage account, which either already exists, or the next step will create.

 ```C#
 // Access a blob in a container by name